Construction & Civil Engineering

 The Executive Committee therefore wanted AI to contribute to operational excellence and project productivity.
 Not as a disconnected innovation topic, but as a practical lever for the business.
 The challenge was to create the conditions for relevant uses to emerge from the field, while providing enough structure to discuss, prioritize and govern them coherently.

-The mandate was to define a common framework for AI opportunities within civil engineering activities, connect local exploration with Group-level coordination, and establish the foundations for secure and scalable development.
+The mission aimed to define a shared framework for AI opportunities across civil engineering activities and support functions, connect local exploration with Group-level coordination, and lay the foundations for secure, scalable development.

 Solution

-A senior European working group was mobilised to define the principles and governance required to strike a demanding balance: allowing useful AI applications to emerge from the field, while providing the structure needed to develop them safely, coherently and at scale.
+A senior European working group was mobilized to define the principles and governance needed to hold this demanding balance: enabling useful AI applications to emerge from the field, while providing the structure required to develop them safely, coherently, and at scale.

-Bringing together business, support functions and AI change expertise, the group began by establishing the role AI could play in the division’s operational excellence agenda.
-Rather than treating it as a separate innovation or IT topic, the initiative positioned AI as a practical transformation lever: one capable of improving productivity, supporting project teams, accelerating access to knowledge and strengthening decision-making.
+Bringing together business teams, support functions, and AI change expertise, the group positioned AI as a concrete lever for transformation: improving productivity, supporting project teams, accelerating access to knowledge, and strengthening decision-making.

-In parallel, the initiative defined the conditions for governed and scalable development: principles for data usage and confidentiality, integration with existing information systems, consistency with Group guidelines and connection with Group AI coordination.
+The approach defined the conditions for governed, scalable development: principles for data use and confidentiality, integration with existing information systems, consistency with Group-level guidelines, and alignment with AI coordination at Group level.

-This was a change challenge, but not a conventional one.
-With AI, the destination cannot be fully prescribed at the outset.
-Uses emerge progressively, technology evolves rapidly, and relevance becomes clearer as teams test, challenge, learn and adapt.
-The work therefore focused not only on where AI could be applied, but on how the organisation could continue to learn as promising uses matured.
+This was a transformation challenge — but not a conventional change program.
+With AI, the destination cannot be fully prescribed from the outset.
+Use cases emerge progressively, the technology evolves rapidly, and their relevance becomes clearer as teams test, challenge, learn, and adapt their practices.
+The intervention therefore focused as much on stimulating initiatives from the field as on strengthening the organization’s ability to learn as those uses mature.

-The initiative created a bridge between bottom-up exploration and Group-level steering: enough openness to capture useful applications from the field, enough structure to guide their development safely and consistently.
+The approach created a bridge between bottom-up exploration and Group-level steering: open enough to capture useful applications from the field, structured enough to guide their development safely and coherently.

-The work helped give emerging AI opportunities a governed and pragmatic framework for development, connected to operational reality and designed to learn as it scales.
+The work gave emerging AI opportunities a pragmatic, governed development framework — anchored in operational reality and designed to learn as it scales.

 Jérome Mauduit